 It depends.
 You have to do the math.
 Can you get away with traveling with just a backpack?
 Fine leaving your seat assignment fate to chance until check-in begins when you can pick the best of what's left?
 Then JetBlue basic economy may make sense.

-But if you’re going to check a bag on every flight and pay for seat assignments, odds are you’ll come out ahead paying more for a standard economy fare.
+But if you're bringing a carry-on bag on every flight and pay for seat assignments, odds are you'll come out ahead paying more for a standard economy fare.

 Back when JetBlue introduced Blue Basic fares in 2019, it was clear: Basic economy isn't going anywhere.
 That's undeniable.